mikemadisonweb/mikemadison-website/source/_posts/import-xml-into-sql.md

 ```sql
 LOAD XML LOCAL INFILE '/var/lib/mysql/dump/Comments.xml' INTO TABLE comments ROWS IDENTIFIED BY '<row>';
 ```
-Mysql solution is short and simple, but it works only on version >=5.5.
+The Mysql solution is short and simple, but it works only on version >=5.5.
 Column names associated with either node attributes or `field` nodes with required `name` attribute.
-In the last case value for particular column will be taken from node text.
+In the last case value for the particular column will be taken from node text.
 If you are interested you can find more about it in [official Mysql docs](https://dev.mysql.com/doc/refman/5.5/en/load-xml.html).

 Import took just about 2 hours for our test XML dump.

 Simplicity in MySQL came with a price, as it's kind of limited in allowed XML formatting.
 That's can be a huge problem for example if you import relational data.

 ### XML processing functions in PostgreSQL
 I decided to put MySQL example here for a reason.
-Not that MySQL lacks of XML processing, it's PostgreSQL that don't have such a simple solution.
+Not that MySQL lacks XML processing, it's PostgreSQL that don't have such a simple solution.
 Postgres have advanced functionality and that usually leads to overcomplicated solutions.
-When i was searching for a way to do XML import i stumbled upon [this stackoverflow answer](http://stackoverflow.com/a/7628453) which give me a hint on how to solve my problem, but introduced a lot of custom user functions, which wasn't necessary.
+When I was searching for a way to do XML import I stumbled upon [this stackoverflow answer](http://stackoverflow.com/a/7628453) which give me a hint on how to solve my problem but introduced a lot of custom user functions, which wasn't necessary.
 I ended up with this:
 ```sql
 INSERT INTO comments
   SELECT (xpath('//row/@Id', x))[1]::text::int AS Id,